awsclemj/Notes/AWS/Security_Specialty/Logging_Monitoring.md

 ### VPC Flow Logs
 * Captures info about IP traffic going to/from network interfaces in your VPC
 * Uses:
-  * Diagnose overly-resitrctive SG rules
+  * Diagnose overly-restrictive SG rules
   * Monitor traffic
   * Determine direction of traffic to/from network interfaces
 * Can be stored in CW logs or S3
-* Does not include packet captures
+* Does not include deep packet inspection
   * You can use traffic mirroring for this; only available on Nitro
+* Capture points:
+  * VPC - automatically applied to ever subnet and ENI in the VPC
+  * Subnet - applies to every ENI in that subnet
+  * Network interface - only applied to one ENI

 ### AWS Config
 * Evaluate AWS resource configuration for desired settings